SidxA/reduce-daemensionality/logs.md

     so maybe check them manually

-    the FFt of the NLSA trends have the additional harmonics, this is looking good so far
+    the FFt of the NLSA trends have the additional harmonics, this is looking good so far NLSA sucks in the case of some signals, the parameter tuning might not have been good enough